Steve Hanke: Currency boards and dollarization

 After Hong Kong reinstated its currency board in 1983, Hanke began to collaborate with his fellow Johns Hopkins professor, and Margaret Thatcher's personal economic adviser, Sir Alan Walters, on the subject of currency boards.
 A currency board is a monetary authority that issues a local currency that is fully backed by a foreign reserve currency, and which is freely convertible with the foreign reserve currency at a fixed exchange rate.
 Walters was a key advocate of the reestablishment of Hong Kong's currency board.
 Hanke and Walters established a currency board research program at Johns Hopkins.
 One of Hanke's first post-doctoral fellows in that program was Kurt Schuler.
 Shortly after Schuler's arrival at Johns Hopkins, Hanke and Schuler discovered that John Maynard Keynes was an advocate of currency boards.
 Hanke and Schuler presented these findings, including original documentation, in a book edited by Walters and Hanke.

-During this time, Hanke also began conducting research on dollarization, whereby a country replaces its domestic currency with a stable foreign currency – creating a de facto fixed-exchange-rate monetary system between two countries.
+During this time, Hanke began conducting research on dollarization, whereby a country replaces its domestic currency with a stable foreign currency – creating a de facto fixed-exchange-rate monetary system between two countries.
 Over the course of his career, Hanke has written over 20 books and monographs and over 300 articles on currency boards and dollarization.
 Many of these were written in collaboration with Kurt Schuler.
 Hanke also co-authored with Sir Alan Walters the entry for "Currency Boards" in the 1992 edition of The New Palgrave Dictionary of Money and Finance.

-In addition, he played a central role in drafting and bringing about the inclusion of the so-called "Hanke Amendment" in the 1993 Foreign Operations Appropriations Bill.
+In addition, he played a central role in drafting and bringing about the inclusion of the Hanke Amendment in the 1993 Foreign Operations Appropriations Bill.
 This measure, sponsored by Senators Phil Graham, Bob Dole, Connie Mack, Jesse Helms, and Steve Symms allowed U.S. contributions to the International Monetary Fund to be used for the purpose of establishing currency boards.